 “We have clients in Canada coast to coast.
 This isn’t a start-up; it’s an existing business.
 We’re set up with practices in Calgary, Toronto, Montreal as well as Ottawa,” said Mel Thomas, vice-president and general manager for Xerox global services Canada in Toronto.

 A solid customer base has been established with private corporations such as Bell Canada for Web-based management and print services and CIBC for client financial statements page composition.

 On the public sector side, Xerox maintains services relationships with Concordia University in Montreal for personnel records and course load management, and the Human Resources Development Canada for its Income Securities Program.

-Thompson said the move will require Xerox to hire approximately half of its staff to fill positions in Canada and several hundred IT workers world-wide.
+Thompson said the move would require Xerox to hire approximately half of its staff to fill positions in Canada and several hundred IT workers worldwide.

 Xerox in Toronto can be reached at http://www.xerox.com.